billhails/CEKF/README.md

 ![logo](./docs/CEKF.png)

-Low level (C) implementation of a CEK machine with an additional "F" failure continuation supporting amb.
+Low level, hopefully fast C implementation of a CEK machine with an additional "F" failure continuation supporting amb.

 This is heavily based on a blog post by Matt Might [Writing an interpreter, CESK-style](https://matt.might.net/articles/cesk-machines/).

-I taught myself enough Haskell to bridge the gap between the math and real code, and then implemented in C.

-Currently there is only an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, a basic mark & sweep garbage collector, and a static analyser to compute variable locations allowing fast indexed run-time environments.
+Currently there is an A-Normal syntax tree with constructors, the CEKF machine itself which can evaluate those trees, a basic mark & sweep garbage collector, and a static analyser to compute variable locations allowing fast indexed run-time environments.
 See